apache/incubator-brooklyn/docs/use/guide/defining-applications/common-usage.md

 - Time-weighted Delta - converts absolute sensor values into a delta/second

-- Rolling Mean - converts the last N sensor values into a mean
+- Rolling Mean - converts the last *N* sensor values into a mean

-- Rolling time-window mean - converts the last N seconds of sensor values into a weighted mean
+- Rolling Time-window Mean - converts the last *N* seconds of sensor values into a weighted mean

 - Custom Aggregating - aggregates multiple sensor values (usually across a tier, esp. a cluster) and performs a supplied aggregation method to them to return an aggregate figure, e.g. sum, mean, median, etc.